Must Reads About the Endocannabinoid System

 Medical research indicates the involvement of the ECS in our appetite, sleep, pain levels, immune response, mood, metabolism, stress and more.

-CBD activates receptors like TRPV12 and anandamide, a neurotransmitter also known as the bliss molecule, resulting in positive outcomes like reducing pain or improving mood.
+CBD activates receptors like TRPV12 and anandamide, a neurotransmitter also known as the bliss molecule, resulting in promoting positive outcomes related to pain relief or mood improvement.

-When present together, CBD has been shown to reduce some of the unwanted psychoactive side effects of THC—like paranoia and anxiety.
+When present together, CBD has been shown to support the reduction of some of the unwanted psychoactive side effects of THC—like paranoia and anxiety.

 Hoping to find the right product for you?
 Check out the Woven Earth shop to learn more about our oil, capsules and cream.